 Consider an employee (call him “John Smith”) who leaves a job where he has signed a non-compete agreement to accept a job with a new company.
 Even one that may or may not be “off-limits” under by the terms of his non-compete agreement could force Smith into the “lose-lose” zone.
 His old employer may well decide to take Smith [and often his new company] to court to block him from taking the new job.
 At that point, a number of bad things can happen.
 The new company may decide it wants no part of a lawsuit and fires Smith, leaving him without his old job or the new one and still saddled with a non-compete agreement.

 Before even making the decision to seek new employment, consult with an attorney and have him or her review your non-compete agreement in order to determine its precise limitations.
 The language of a non-compete agreement is critical.
 At times, a poorly drafted non-compete can provide you with loophole through which you can escape.
-Moreover, an attorney can assist you in devising an exit strategy that maximizes your chances of moving on without getting dragged into litigation by your former employer.
-We’ve been contacted too often only after-the-fact.
+Moreover, a non-compete attorney can assist you in devising an exit strategy that maximizes your chances of moving on without getting dragged into litigation by your former employer.
+We’ve been contacted too often only after-the-fact; after mistakes have been made.
 Far too many employees join new employers, without consulting with an attorney, only to receive either a letter threatening litigation, or a lawsuit itself, demanding immediate surrender of the new employment.
 By that point, devising a successful plan of action becomes much more difficult, if not impossible.

 Confidential Company Information